txerpa/data-healer/README.md

 Why?
 ----

 In machine learning world, sometimes you need to categorize an unlabeled dataset.
-Probably yo have obtained data from a third party and in most cases the dataset is big and you try to categorize it using an unsupervised learning algorithm such as [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation), [KMeans](https://en.wikipedia.org/wiki/K-means_clustering), ...
+Probably you have obtained data from a third party and in most cases the dataset is big and you try to categorize it using an unsupervised learning algorithm such as [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation), [KMeans](https://en.wikipedia.org/wiki/K-means_clustering), ...